 There are so many different ways to keep a list.
 Perhaps my favorite is a family prayer journal.
 This is the place where we can record the many blessings that God has given us as well as our prayer requests as a family.
 Not only does this practice model great habits for our children, it serves as an amazing family heirloom.

-Last year, we also started keeping individual gratitude journals for kids.
+Last year, we also started keeping a gratitude journal for kids.
 The kids loved having their own lists.
 I created a simple little printable to help them categorize things they were thankful for.
 This made it much easier to come up with new things to write down.
-(This printable is available as a free download here.)

 It’s funny how we often miss this, but intentional teaching is a requirement of all good parenting.
 We cannot expect our children to know why or how to do something we have never taught them.